iotaledger/bee-rfcs/text/0034-ternary-hash.md

 // This is equivalent to calling `CurlP::new(CurlPRounds::Rounds81)`. let mut curlp = CurlP81::new();

-// Assume we have some input that is a Trits slice as defined by the bee_ternary crate, and an output buffer `TritBuf`: let transaction: &Trits<T1B1>;
+// Assume we have some input that is a `Trits` slice as defined by the `bee-ternary` crate, and an output buffer
+/// `TritBuf`:
+let transaction: &Trits<T1B1>;
 let mut tx_hash: TritBuf<T1B1Buf>;